arachne-framework/arachne-assets/readme.md

 This Arachne module which provides support for asset pipelines and static site generation.

+# Possible Enhancements:

+- Transform could be implemented slightly more cleanly/flexibly in terms of transducers
+ - Create a more low-level, async transform that operates on input/output channels directly (but still handles dists for you)

 ## WARNING

 This repository is not yet ready for public consumption.
 Many key